-Kirtland Powerlifter State Record Holder: Defending her Title While Defending her Nation
+Kirtland Powerlifter State Record Holder: Defending her Title While Defending Her Nation

 |0

-This work, Kirtland Powerlifter State Record Holder: Defending her Title While Defending her Nation [Image 5 of 5], by A1C Ruben Garibay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kirtland Powerlifter State Record Holder: Defending her Title While Defending Her Nation, by A1C Ruben Garibay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Kirtland Powerlifter State Record Holder: Defending her Title While Defending Her Nation

 LEAVE A COMMENT